-In general, a U.S. Holder will not recognize gain or loss for U.S. federal income tax purposes upon exercise of a warrant, except to the extent the U.S. Holder receives a cash payment for a such fractional share that would otherwise have been issuable upon exercise of the warrant, which will be treated as a sale subject to the rules described under "- Gain on Disposition of Our Common Stock or Pre-Funded Warrants" below.
-The U.S. Holder will take a tax basis in the shares acquired on the exercise of a warrant equal to the exercise price of the warrant.
-The U.S. Holder's holding period in the shares of our common stock acquired on exercise of the warrant will begin on the date of exercise of the warrant, and will not include any period for which the U.S. Holder held the warrant.
+In general, a U.S. Holder will not recognize gain or loss for U.S. federal income tax purposes upon exercise of a warrant, except to the extent the U.S. Holder receives a cash payment for a such fractional share that would otherwise have been issuable upon exercise of the warrant, which will be treated as a sale subject to the rules described under "- Gain on Disposition of Our Common Stock, Pre-Funded Warrants or Common Warrants" below.
+The U.S. Holder will take a tax basis in the shares acquired on the exercise of a warrant equal to the exercise of the warrant.
+The U.S. Holder's holding period in the shares of our common stock acquired on exercise of the warrant will be treated as if the U.S. Holder's holding period for which the U.S. Holder held the warrant.
 The lapse or expiration of a warrant will be treated as if the U.S. Holder sold or exchanged the warrant and recognized a capital loss equal to the U.S. Holder's tax basis in the warrant.
 The deductibility of capital losses is subject to limitations.